nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 - Harmony eDelivery Access - Access Point Installation Guide \[[IG-AS](harmony-ap_installation_guide.md)\].

+### 2.2 Configuring dynamic discovery in sender AP

+Sender side parties (corners `C1` and `C2`) do not have to register themselves in SML or SMP.
+To use dynamic discovery process sender AP has to configure its PMode.
+To use dynamic discovery `process` element in PMode must not contain `responderParties` element.
+Correspondingly in the actual AS4 message sent `/UserMessage/PartyInfo/To` element must be empty.

 ## 3. Dynamic Discovery for Receiving Parties

 ### 3.1 Prerequisites